How To Run An 8-Minute Mile?

 Eventually, you’ll consistently run 18-20 miles for your long runs.
 Trust me, patience pays off.

-Running 100K isn’t just a physical challenge—it’s a mental game.
+Running 100K is as much mental as it is physical.
 I’ve had races where the physical pain was less of an issue than the mental hurdles I had to overcome.
-You’re going to hit low points, no question about it.
-But training your mind to keep going when your body wants to quit is crucial.

 I remember hitting mile 40 in my first 100K, and every part of me wanted to quit.
 My legs felt like lead, and mentally, I was questioning why I’d signed up for this.
 But what got me through was focusing on small milestones—the next aid station, the next hill, the next mile.
 Breaking the race into smaller chunks made 62 miles feel less intimidating.